-Sofia University has been accredited by the nation's premier regional accreditation body for higher education, the WASC Senior College and University Commission (WSCUC), since 1998.
+Sofia University has been accredited by the nation's premier, regional accreditation body for higher education, the WASC Senior College and University Commission (WSCUC), since 1998.
 Through its rigorous review process, WSCUC confirms that Sofia University possesses the resources, policies, and practices to achieve its educational goals, and shows a dedication to the improvement and accountability of its programs.
-In 2015, Sofia University was re-accredited until 2022.
-Information regarding Sofia University and WSCUC may be obtained at:
+As a member of WSCUC, Sofia University participates in regularly scheduled self-study and reaffirmation of accreditation processes, most recently in Spring 2022.
+Information regarding Sofia University and WSCUC may be obtained by contacting:

-WASC Senior College and University Commission 985 Atlantic Avenue, Suite 100 Alameda, CA 94501 Phone: (510) 748-9001 Fax: (510) 748-9797 www.wascsenior.org
+WASC Senior College and University Commission (WSCUC)

+985 Atlantic Avenue, Suite 100 Alameda, CA 94501

+Phone: (510) 748-9001 Fax: (510) 748-9797